 - To begin, preheat your oven to 400°F (205°C) and grease a 9-inch round cake pan.

 - In a medium mixing bowl, combine the Bisquick, milk, sugar, egg, and cinnamon.
-Mix well, then spread the mixture into the bottom of your prepared cake pan.2 cups Bisquick baking mix, ⅔ cup milk, 1 large egg, ¼ teaspoon ground cinnamon
+Mix well, then spread the mixture into the bottom of your prepared cake pan.2 cups Bisquick baking mix, ⅔ cup milk, 1 large egg, ¼ teaspoon ground cinnamon, 2 tablespoon sugar

 - In a clean mixing bowl, add the baking mix, brown sugar, butter, and cinnamon.
-Use a fork or a pastry blender to thoroughly combine all ingredients until crumbly.
-Then, spread the topping in an even layer over the cake batter.
-Drag a butter knife across the top in a criss-crossed or tic-tac-toe pattern a few times.⅔ cup Bisquick baking mix, ⅔ cup brown sugar, 4 tablespoon butter, ½ teaspoon ground cinnamon
+Use a fork or a pastry blender to thoroughly combine all ingredients until crumbly then spread the topping in an even layer over the cake batter.⅔ cup Bisquick baking mix, ⅔ cup brown sugar, 4 tablespoon butter, ½ teaspoon ground cinnamon

 - Finally, bake your coffee cake in the preheated oven on the center rack until a toothpick stuck in the center comes out clean, usually about 25 minutes.